Mehtabalism/Snake-Game/README.md

 # Project Description
-An immitation of the 1976 arcade action game Snake
+An immitation of the 1976 arcade action game Snake.

 # Skills Developed
 - Object Orientated Programming (Classes and Objects)